 Several years later I decided it was time to send the chest back to its home.
-I contacted Miss Arlene Marcley, the curator of the Shoeless Joe Jackson Museum in Greenville, SC about donating the cedar chest to them.
+I contacted Miss Arlene Marcley, then the curator of the Shoeless Joe Jackson Museum in Greenville, SC about donating the cedar chest to them.
 I had enjoyed and kept it for myself long enough.
 But now the time had come for it to return to where it belonged.

 Home at Last

-The opening of the museum was in 2008 and is located across from a large baseball stadium.
+The opening of the museum was in 2008 and it is located across from a large baseball stadium.
 Old furniture, donations, mementos and awards of Joe and Katie fill the house.
 The kitchen and living room were refurbished with furniture and donations given by friends and made to look like it did when I was a child.

 Now the museum has another piece of Miss Katie’s history to go in a room.
 Arlene and Bill Marcley were really excited to have the cedar chest.
 They had not known about it until I contacted them.